toomasv/learning/drawing/readme.md

 **Drawing a box**

 To achieve this we have to use some actors.
-First, we need to register where does mouse touch our canvas on left-down event and then we have to track its movement while it's kept down.
+First, we need to register where does mouse touch our canvas on left-down event and then we have to track mouse's movement as long as its' left button is kept down.

 To register the first push we'll use event `down`, which is caught by actor `on-down`.
 Let's try it first on `box`.
-So, on mouse's `down` event we insert box's formula with both starting-point and ending-point set to `event/offset` coordinates:
+So, on mouse's `down` event we insert box's formula stright onto canvas with both starting-point and ending-point set to `event/offset` coordinates:

 ```
 on-down [insert tail face/draw compose [box (event/offset) (event/offset)]]